darraghoriordan/eslint-plugin-nestjs-typed/README.md

 If you don't use `enum` open api won't use the enum correctly.

-If you don't use `enumName` then Open api will create a new enum for each api method.
-This is awful to use in a generated client.
+If you don't use `enumName` then Open api will create a new enum for each api method. e.g. `ControllerNameEnumName`, This is awful to use as a consumer of a generated client.

 You don't need to use `type:` any more.
 This used to be necessary in old versions to get enum strings correctly output.

 The enumName should match the enum type you specify.
 It's easier to match them up when working on BE and FE.
 And it reduces chance for typos resulting in duplicate enums.

-This is a perfect enum description
+PASSES - This is a perfect enum description

 ```ts
 class TestClass {